Assess requests for faculty hiring in departments that demonstrate growing teaching demands

 Implemented

-In 2016 and 2018, the Office of Institutional Research in partnership with the Office of Institutional Equity and Diversity conducted a university- wide campus climate survey.
-Moving forward, this survey will be conducted every three years to assess the campus climate.
+In 2016 and 2018, the Office of Institutional Research in partnership with the Office of Institutional Equity and Diversity conducted a university-wide campus climate survey.
+Moving forward, this survey was expected to be conducted approximately every three years to assess the campus climate.

 Implemented